 Girl Scouts of Southeastern Michigan honors Duyen Avallone with the…

-Girl Scouts of Southeastern Michigan honors Abby Moore with the most prestigious award in the world for girls: the Girl Scout Gold Award.
-Abby, of Kimball, is among 13 young women who have taken the initiative to bettering their communities through sustainable community change projects.
+Girl Scouts of Southeastern Michigan honors Nya Mays with the most prestigious award in the world for girls: the Girl Scout Gold Award.
+Nya, of Rochester Hills, is among 14 young women who have taken the initiative to bettering their communities through sustainable community change projects.
 The time and commitment they’ve dedicated towards these projects prove they’re true leaders and exceptional examples for all girls to look up to.